 This makes our tung perfect for uses such as wood counter tops, bowls, butcher blocks, cutting boards, chopping blocks, outdoor furniture, decks, wood siding, wood flooring, concrete, brick and just about any porous surface that needs an environmentally friendly product.

-Our oil is a natural “Honey” color.
+Keep in mind, it’s a natural “Honey” color.
 Cheaper grades are generally off-color or greenish.
-Other companies will not talk about the color oils are supposed to be because it’s their quality does not uphold.
+Other companies will not talk about the color because it’s their quality does not uphold.
 But color is important, you are using it to finish your wood so it makes sense that the way it looks plays a big part in the finish of your product.

 - Zero VOC’s